 Counseling Services at UC Davis

 Mental health support is available for you.
 We are here to listen.
 UC Davis offers mental health appointments, confidential resources and additional support services.
 UC Davis Counseling Services offers no-cost individual brief therapy for all registered students.
 Individual counseling is offered throughout campus.
 Explore some of the SHCS mental health support services below:

 Counseling vs. Therapy vs. Psychotherapy

 SHCS uses the terms counseling, therapy and psychotherapy interchangeably.
 All counseling/therapy/psychotherapy through SHCS is provided by licensed clinicians or predoctoral interns and postdoctoral residents who are supervised by licensed clinicians.
 The language used in these sections reflects the language used in Health-e-Messaging.

-Individual Brief Counseling is confidential short-term therapy available to all registered UC Davis students at no charge.
+Individual Brief Counseling is confidential short-term therapy available to all registered UC Davis students (undergraduate and graduate) at no charge.
 The initial appointment will help clarify if short-term individual counseling is recommended, and an appointment will be made with a staff member as soon as possible.
 If long-term ongoing therapy is recommended after your initial counseling session(s), a referral out to a therapist off campus can be made with the help of a counseling services case manager.
 You can make an appointment for individual counseling online at Health-e-Messaging, in person or by calling 530-752-0871.
 Please note: If you want to make a more specific request, such as changing counselors or making an appointment with a specific counselor, please call 530-752-0871 rather than using Health-e-Messaging.

 Community Advising Network